Alaska Technical Climbs

-Mountain Trip began guiding technical climbs in the late 1970′s in the Ruth Glacier, leading the first ascent of Mt Johnson and routes on many other peaks.
-Over the years, we have led ascents of iconic peaks such as Mooses Tooth, Mt Foraker, Mt Hunter, Mt Russell, and Mt Deborah.
-Mountain Trip has also led numerous routes on Denali such as the Northwest Buttress, the Cassin Ridge, the West Rib, the West Buttress Direct and the South Buttress.
+Mountain Trip, under the guidance of our founder, Gary Bocarde, began guiding technical climbs in the 1970′s off the Ruth Glacier, leading the first ascent of Mount Johnson and literally every peak on the east side of the Ruth Gorge.
+Over the years, we have led ascents of iconic peaks such as Mooses Tooth, Mount Foraker, Hunter, Huntington, Barrille, Peak 11,300, and Mount Deborah.
+Mountain Trip has also led numerous technical routes on Denali, including the Northwest Buttress, the Cassin Ridge, the West Rib, the West Buttress Direct, and the South Buttress.

-Experienced, technically proficient ice and rock climbers, who want to push their limits on big alpine faces will find many lifetimes worth of challenges in Alaska.
-Mooses Tooth, Peak 11,300, Mt Huntington, and the most sublime line in the Alaska Range, the Cassin Ridge, are all within the reach of climbers who put in the time to hone their skills, build upon their successive experiences and train hard to be in peak physical fitness for their climb.
+Experienced, technically proficient ice and rock climbers who want to push their limits on big alpine ridges and faces will find many lifetimes worth of challenges in Alaska.
+Mooses Tooth, Peak 11,300, Mount Huntington, and the most sublime line in the Alaska Range, the Cassin Ridge, are all within the reach of climbers who put in the time to hone their skills, build upon their successive experiences, and train hard to be in peak physical fitness for their climb.

 Included in the Trip Fee:

-• Guidance of our experienced Mountain Trip guides at a ratio appropriate for the route and team
+• Guidance of our experienced Mountain Trip Alaska guides at a ratio appropriate for the route and team.

 Not Included in the Trip Fee: